-Not only due to this figures, it’s for many years now that I do not get tired of advocating for emotional intelligence in people leadership.
+Not only due to these figures, it’s for many years now that I do not get tired of advocating for emotional intelligence in people leadership.
 I’ve seen the horrible outcomes of a lack of it and the miracles that can happen when leaders have a high EQ.

-But what is EI after all?
+But what is Emotional intelligence after all? – The 4 aspects

 Daniel Goleman is a pioneer in the field of emotional intelligence.
-He somehow “invented” the term in 1995 and with his model we can distinguish four aspects of emotional intelligence: Self awareness, social awareness, self management and social skills.
+He somehow “invented” the term in 1995 and with his model, we can distinguish four aspects of emotional intelligence: Self-awareness, social awareness, self-management, and social skills.

 Two cheers for emotional intelligence in leadership